-Show Mom how much you care with this Pink Explosion Mother’s Day arrangement from Petals.
+Show that special lady how much you care with this Pink Explosion arrangement from Petals.
 Huge stargazer lily’s blast off amid a constellation of pink snapdragons, hot Pink Floyd roses, bells of Ireland and Gerber daisy’s that will send her to the moon!
 Arranged in a specialty pastel vase and adorned with seeded eucalyptus these special flowers are for someone really really special.

 Did You Know?